Elementary School Teacher Education Requirements

 Students in an education program are generally assigned internships.
 Internships require students to log a minimum number of hours earning hands-on experience.
 These opportunities allow aspiring teachers to gain experience with planning lessons and managing a class.
 Once the internship is complete, students may be required to show proficiency in teacher standards of performance set by their respective state.

-The U.S. Bureau of Labor Statistics (BLS) stated that elementary school teaching jobs were predicted to grow 12% from 2012-2022, which was average.
-Opportunities should be better in the South and West, as well as in urban and rural areas across the country.
-Elementary school teachers earned mean wages of $56,320 per year as of May 2013.
+The U.S. Bureau of Labor Statistics (BLS) stated that elementary school teaching jobs were predicted to grow 6% from 2014-2024, which was average.
+Opportunities should be better in urban and rural areas across the country.
+Elementary school teachers earned mean wages of $54,890 per year as of May 2015.